Azure-Samples/Azure-Stack-Hub-Foundation-Core/Tools/UpdateStatusTeams/readme.md

 ## Introduction

-A tool has been created to assist in forwarding Azure Stack Update status to Microsoft Teams.
-The tool is a PowerShell function and uses a PEP connection and ARM calls to query the status of a running update and create an adaptive card and forwards to a Microsoft Teams channel via a webhook.
+A tool has been created to assist in forwarding Azure Stack Update status (Updates, Hotfixes and OEMUpdates) to Microsoft Teams.
+The standlone tool is a PowerShell module that runs on an operators workstation and uses a PEP connection and ARM calls to query the status of a running update and create an adaptive card and forwards to a Microsoft Teams channel via a webhook.
+The tool should be manually started, run for the duration of the update and manually stopped.

 The tool has two personas audience and operator: